kostrovart/kostrovart.github.io/README.md

 #kostrovart

-This this only examples of html/css code
+This this only examples of html/css code on origin site (kostrovrt.github.io)

 ## Creator